Cedar vs. Pine Fences: Which One Is Right for Your Yard?

 Pine fences need more care.
 You’ll have to stain or seal them regularly to protect them from moisture and UV damage.
 The wood is more likely to swell, shrink, or split as the seasons change.
 If you don’t stay on top of maintenance, you’ll start replacing boards sooner than you’d like.

 Key point: If you don’t want to spend your weekends staining your fence, cedar is the lower-maintenance option.
+For tips on extending fence life, see our guide on keeping your wooden fence looking new.

 Lifespan: How Long Will It Last?

 On average, a well-maintained cedar fence will last 20 to 25 years, sometimes longer.
 Even without treatment, it resists the elements naturally.
+Untreated western red cedar in San Antonio typically lasts 15 to 20 years with good drainage, and sealing every 3 to 5 years can push that past 25.

 Pine fences, even when pressure-treated, usually last about 10 to 15 years before they start to deteriorate.
 If you fall behind on maintenance, that number drops fast.

-Key point: Cedar costs more upfront, but gives you a fence that lasts nearly twice as long.
+Key point: Cedar costs more upfront but gives you a fence that lasts nearly twice as long.

 Cost: What’s the Price Difference?